 Members should call 911 or seek care immediately if they have a medical emergency condition.
 Our plans cover emergency care 24 hours a day, anywhere in the world.

-A “medical emergency condition” means the sudden and acute onset of a symptom or symptoms, including severe pain, that would lead a prudent layperson acting reasonably to believe that a health condition exists that requires immediate medical attention, if failure to provide medical attention would result in serious impairment to bodily functions or serious dysfunction of a bodily organ or part, or would place the person’s health in serious jeopardy.
+manifests itself by the sudden and acute onset of a symptom or symptoms, including but not limited to severe pain or emotional distress, that would lead a prudent layperson acting reasonably to believe that a health condition exists that requires immediate medical attention, if failure to provide medical attention would result in serious impairment to bodily functions or serious dysfunction of a bodily organ or part, or would place the person’s health in serious jeopardy.
 (A “prudent layperson” is someone who has an average knowledge of health and medicine.)